infratographer/permissions-api/README.md

 ### Resource

 A resource is any uniquely identifiable thing in the Infratographer ecosystem.
-Resources have types and are identified using URNs in permissions-api.
-For example, the URN `urn:infratographer:loadbalancer:a69e79ce-ac05-4a3e-b9b3-f371255e8e99` corresponds to a resource of type `loadbalancer` and ID `a69e79ce-ac05-4a3e-b9b3-f371255e8e99`.
+Resources have types and are identified using Prefixed IDs in permissions-api.
+For example, the Prefixed ID `loadbal-hWV_xTSoYqIkXXWyK6eco` corresponds to a resource of type `loadbalancer`.

 ### Subject